otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/09-more-graphics-class-and-controller-class.md

 }
 ```

-In the `timer1_Tick` constructor, replace the existing code with the following:
+In the `timer1_Tick` method, replace the existing code with the following:

 ```cs
 private void timer1_Tick(object sender, EventArgs e)